Jun 22, 2020

 SORTA’s Sales Tax collection begins in October.
 Until then, the Earnings Tax collected by the City is meant to fund Cincinnati Metro, not the streetcar.
 We encourage Council to find other sources of funding for the streetcar.
 Taking money that SORTA needs will delay the implementation of the Reinventing Metro Plan and puts financial stress on an organization that has not yet recovered from the COVID-19 pandemic.

 We are proud to have worked with our friends at City Hall to pass a better funding model that will support the Reinventing Metro Plan and drastically improve public transportation in our community.
-We hope that relationship and transition is seamless and that Council identities other sources of funds for the streetcar.
+We hope that relationship and transition is seamless and that Council identifies other sources of funds for the streetcar.

 Metro is a non-profit, tax-funded public service of the Southwest Ohio Regional Transit Authority, providing about 13.5 million rides per year.